-- (i) for the purpose of the transmission and receipt of Operational Data between its Intervening Facilities and an AEMO co-ordinating centre, establish a direct connection to both AEMO co-ordinating centres; and - (ii) cooperate with any DNSP in its region as reasonably required to establish a connection between the TNSP and DNSP Intervening Facilities. - (d) AEMO provides a WAN connection for NSP Intervening Facilities, and physical or logical interfaces are to be established in accordance with section 5.
+- for the purpose of the transmission and receipt of Operational Data between its Intervening Facilities and an AEMO control centre, establish a direct connection to both AEMO control centres; and - (ii) cooperate with any DNSP in its region as reasonably required to establish a connection between the TNSP and DNSP Intervening Facilities. - (d) AEMO provides a WAN connection for NSP Intervening Facilities, and physical or logical interfaces are to be established in accordance with section 5.